 We’re all accustomed to quarter-pounders, but a proper portion of beef is far from it.
 On Nutrisystem, a PowerFuel serving is two ounces of cooked lean beef.
-Chances are, if you’re eyeballing the portions when making patties, you’ll overserve yourself: A study in Nature found that people correctly guessed the amount of food in a portion only about half the time, and they usually erred on the side of eating too much.
+Chances are, if you’re eyeballing the portions when making patties, you’ll overserve yourself: A study, published in Nature, found that people correctly guessed the amount of food in a portion only about half the time, and they usually erred on the side of eating too much.

 No scale handy?
 No problem: There are plenty of ways to visualize proper portion sizes.
 One serving of ground beef is about as big as two-thirds of a deck of cards.
 Click here for even easy ways to perfect your portions without measuring >

 2. Make it filling: Load up the veggies.